Chat with us, powered by LiveChat Guided Group Cycling Trips For Solo Travelers | Istria Biking Tour, Croatia

 Day Three: Journey from Žminj to Lim Bay

 After breakfast, we transfer to the start of today's cycling adventure, Žminj, in the heart of the Istrian peninsula.
 From here, we will head through the villages of Foli & Bokordići, taking a break in Savičenta village - well known for the Morosini-Grimani Castle.
 We then ride to Lim Bay, stopping enroute to visit the ruins of Dvigrad, an abandoned hilltop town.
-We will finish our tour at Lim Bay, a sunken valley stretching 13km long, here we will end the ride with oyster tasting.
+We will finish our tour at Lim Bay, a sunken valley stretching 8 miles long, here we will end the ride with oyster tasting.

-• Distance: Approximately 17 miles
+• Distance: Approximately 17 miles | Elevation gain: +400 ft / -1,380 ft

-• Breakfast & Dinner Included
+• Breakfast & dinner included

 Day Four: Explore Pula and Rovinj on foot